-The Academy model is provided in Nottingham and Lincolnshire.
-The Academy aims to create learning, training, volunteering and employment opportunities for individuals who have achieved abstinence.
+Our Academies based in Nottingham, Mansfield and Lincolnshire, create learning, training, volunteering and employment opportunities for individuals who have achieved abstinence.
 Students receive 1:1 support and a personalised continuing professional development plan to help students take the next step into education, training or employment.
-Our Connect+ programme is a blend of accredited Level 1 units and non-accredited units.
-Prospective students can join the course at a time that suits them, completing units that are relevant to their recovery journey and focusing on aspects of self-development and self-progression.
-Students also have the opportunity to achieve a Progression qualification at Level 1.
-Within our Mentoring Programme, students can achieve a Progression Award at Level 2 Qualification as well as developing the skills and experience required to become a Peer-Mentor.
+Our Connect+ programme is a blend of accredited Level 1 units and non-accredited units, which we are qualified to deliver in-house, making the learning experience less daunting and more personal for our students.

-So much more than an accredited qualification…
+So much more than a qualification…

 “It has given me confidence to persevere and pursue my goals”

 “Without it I wouldn’t even go and get an application form in the first place”